flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/02_phase_precession.md

 <div class="render-all">

-We can see spatial selectivity in each of the units; across the population, we have firing fields tiling the entire linear track.
+We can see spatial selectivity in many of the units; across the population, we have firing fields tiling the entire linear track.

 </div>